 Embark on a journey, and discover the Great Australian Outback!

 This bucket-list-filling adventure takes you to the otherworldly landscapes of the Great Australian Outback, and the vastness of Kati Chanda (Lake Eyre).
 On this journey, you will discover far more than Lake Eyre.
 Experience some of Australia’s most iconic and historic destinations and see an aerial perspective of the way that time and water have shaped the land; the Palace Hotel in Broken Hill, swap tales over a pint at the Birdsville Pub and watch the sunset with a glass of wine on top of Australia’s largest sand dune ‘Big Red’, the Stockman’s Hall of Fame, and the QANTAS Founders Museum.
 Experience the local communities and explore the great mining towns of Australia learning their lingo and swagger.
 But best of all, see the wilds of the Australian landscape by plane.
 No long drives, no standing in line, just pure joy with an aerial perspective, sharing the journey with your fellow travelers over fantastic meals and unique destinations as you debrief the day’s activities.

-Check the schedule for dates.
-Flying to the outback is limited to the period April to September due to the high temperatures experienced in the outback.
+We do primarily custom flight dates that suit smaller groups but run a number of trips depending on the weather patterns.
+We typically limit our trips to the time between April and September due to the high temperatures experienced in the outback.
 Check out the conditions at Lake Eyre here.
-Custom dates are available – Contact Us for more information on scheduling.
+Contact Us for more information on scheduling.